-- c.
-Communication with Child How well nurses communicate with your child - d.
+- d.
 Communication with Child How well doctors communicate with your child - e.
-Attention to Safety and Comfort Preventing mistakes and helping you report concerns - Received 75% or more of the possible points based on CT radiation doses across two anatomic areas (head and abdomen/pelvis) and 5 age strata compared to national benchmarks.
+Attention to Safety and Comfort - Preventing mistakes and helping you report concerns - Received 75% or more of the possible points based on CT radiation doses across two anatomic areas (head and abdomen/pelvis) and 5 age strata compared to national benchmarks.